xircons/DII-GEN6-CompoundSEC/README.md

 5. Done: after reviewed, student can move the issues to the done tag to conclude the finished task on the current iteration.

 **Backlog refinement** is the important step for student.
 The backlog can only create by student who did the self-study and develop the project to some extend.

+# Design Brief
+Access control system for multi-floor system (low floor, medium floor, high floor)
+- Access cards with multi-facades id and time-based encryption
+- Floor level access control and room level access control Audit trial for card access
+- Each attempts will be logged with necessary info
+- Card generation or modification will be logged with necessary info Card management
+- Add, modify, revoke permission of each card